Semarang Central Java, Indonesia Travel Guide

 Fewer tourists, competitive prices for flights and hotels.
 Weather remains relatively good, transitioning between seasons.

-Transition periods, potential in some cases rain, though often not continuous.
+Transition periods, potential for some rain, though often not continuous.
 Flexibility in plans helps.

 November to March